RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 > You are a Goddamned racketeer and a damned Fascist and the whole government of Rochester are Fascists or agents of Fascists.

-Chaplinsky was arrested, charged and convicted in the municipal court of Rochester, New Hampshire, for violating a statute a New Hampshire state law that provided:
+Chaplinsky was arrested, charged and convicted in the municipal court of Rochester, New Hampshire, for violating a New Hampshire state law that provided:

 > No person shall address any offensive, derisive or annoying word to any other person who is lawfully in any street or other public place, nor